xqyww123/bridge.cr/README.md

 # Msgpack is the default serialization protocol
 require "msgpack"

-# API are defined as the rubyist way.
+# APIs are defined as the rubyist way.
 class Dog
   include Bridge::Host